harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 The results can be found in ```Ascending_Project_public/output/FigS1-exemplar_PEevt_detection/```

 ### Figures from dataset 00_, 01_ and 03_:
-Intermediate results have to be generated first:
+Intermediate file have to be generated first:
 ```bash
 $ Ascending_Project_public/scripts_for_public/._00_01_03-1_train_behavior_classifier.run
 $ Ascending_Project_public/scripts_for_public/._00_01_03-2_predict_behavior_and_sync_beh_w_DFF.run
 ```
-Once the intermediate results are generated, plots can be made by corredponding bash scripts:
+Once the intermediate results are generated, following plots can be made by corredponding bash scripts:
 - **Fig4a, Fig5a, Fig6a, Fig7b, Fig8a, Fig9a, Fig10a**: Prediction of neural activity.
 ```bash
 $ Ascending_Project_public/scripts_for_public/._00_01_03-2-plot_Fig4a_5a_6a_7b_8a_9a_10a-Plot_prediction_rawDFF_traces.run